 7 things in your healthcare writing that readers will love you for

-2. Simplicity.
+- Keep it simple.
 Healthcare is complex, but your messaging doesn't have to be.
 Skip the jargon.
 Use words people understand.
 Add entry points and break up large blocks of text—so readers can easily scan, whether it's online or in print.

 "No one will ever complain that you made things too simple to understand." —Ann Handley, Everybody Writes

-6. Encouragement.
+- Inspire hope.
 Medical writing can be scary, full of symptoms, suffering and worst-case scenarios.
 In your healthcare writing, lift readers up.
 Help them believe they can take control of their health—that they can feel better and move forward positively.

-7. Empathy.
+- Show empathy.
 Whether you're writing about your services or telling a patient story, using a warm, empathetic voice can help readers feel that you care and that you truly understand their needs.